Concrete vs. Pavers (San Diego 2025): Cost, Repairs, Drainage & Value

 Pro tip: If you’re considering stamped finishes as well, see our deep dive: Stamped Concrete vs. Pavers (San Diego, 2025).

-For line‑item math on paver projects, see the Paver Patio Cost in San Diego (2025) guide and use the Paver Cost Calculator.
-If you want a vetted crew, here are our San Diego paver installation contractors.
+For line‑item math on paver projects, see Paver Patio Cost in San Diego (2025) and try the Paver Cost Calculator.
+Want a vetted crew?
+Meet our San Diego paver installation contractors.

 Cost in San Diego (2025)